 1) Type/color of tape – Different colors will elicit different reactions from different types of birds.
 If you are unsure what kind of bird reacts well to what you taped, here are useful links below.

-2) Height of tape – Higher-placed tapes tend to attract more attention than lower-placed ones.
-Be careful if placing your tape high up as it can cause injury to small birds like pigeons.
+2) Tape height – Higher-placed tapes tend to attract more attention than lower-placed ones.
+Be careful if placing your tape high up, as it can cause injury to small birds like pigeons.
 Also, remember to place your tape properly.
-Make sure its edge touches the ground so that it doesn’t blow away.
+Ensure its edge touches the ground so it doesn’t blow away.

 3) Time of day – Tapes don’t work as well during early morning hours as birds become more active after sunrise.